A New Federal Role in Economic Recovery

 The fact is that of the economy of the entire nation is slumping then no government program can provide a solid foundation to real economic growth – all it can do is produce the illusion of economic stability.
 Real economic growth can only be build on fundamental economic change, not on the illusion of stability provided by printing money and manipulating interest rates.
 While committed free marketers would likely hate my proposal just like they hate the current government intrusions in the economy and while those who don’t object to socialism will find my suggestions very harsh on downtrodden regions of the nation, I think that my idea is much better at providing a cushion for the hardest hit areas while allowing the economy to shrink or grow towards whatever the realities of our national economy are which the government tries so hard to mask right now as if our perceptions were the only economic reality worth considering.

-15 replies on “A New Federal Role in Economic Recovery”
+15 responses to “A New Federal Role in Economic Recovery”

 Interesting idea certainly.
 My first reaction is probably an iconoclastic one – allocating funds based on state unemployment levels is really rather arbitrary.
 State governments have little control over the macro-economy at this point and in fact, they are barely relevant since the competition for jobs between them has been reduced to a competition to buy employers with no guarantees of continued employment.
 Additionally, a state may have a very bad unemployment problem in one or two counties while the rest of the state is in better shape and thus would not qualify for help.
 In addition, state governments vary greatly in their efficiency and integrity so there is little guarantee that funds would be used well.